syncfusion-content/asp.netwebforms-docs/aspnet/Slider/Integration.md

 # Integration

-## Angular binding
+## AngularJS binding

-Angular JS is structural Framework to create dynamic web apps.
+AngularJS is structural Framework to create dynamic web apps.
 It is distributed as a JavaScript file.
 It extends HTML attributes with Directives, and binds data to HTML with Expressions.
-To learn more about Angular JS, refer to the following link
+To learn more about AngularJS, refer to the following link

 <https://angularjs.org/>

-Slider control is provided with Angular JS support.
+Slider control is provided with AngularJS support.
 The support is achieved by including the ej.widget.angular.min.js file.
 Refer to the following link to know more about the AngularJS support.

 <http://help.syncfusion.com/js/angularjs>

 Slider control is defined by using the directive slider.
 The properties of the Slider control can be included as inline HTML attributes by prefixing the properties with e-.
 The properties are not case sensitive when defining it.
-Angular JS provides two types of data binding one way binding and two way binding.
+AngularJS provides two types of data binding one way binding and two way binding.

 All properties in the Slider supports one way data binding.
 Here one way binding specifies that the values for the Slider properties are assigned automatically when specified through the data binding notation, but the property values is not changed in the model.
 That is, the values are displayed only in the HTML view not in the application data.